WolfSource/WolfEngine/engine/src/wolf.render/masked_occlusion_culling/README.md

 and we hope they will feel natural to anyone with graphics programming experience.
 In the following we will use the example project as a tutorial to showcase the API.
 Please refer to the documentation in the header file for further details.

-### State
+### Setup

 We begin by creating a new instance of the occlusion culling object.
 The object is created using the static `Create()` function rather than a standard constructor, and can be destroyed using the `Destroy()` function.
-The reason for using the factory `Create()`/`Destroy()` design pattern is that we want to support custom (aligned) memory allocators, and that the library choses either the AVX or SSE implementation based on the CPU's capabilities.
+The reason for using the factory `Create()`/`Destroy()` design pattern is that we want to support custom (aligned) memory allocators, and that the library choses either the AVX-512, AVX or SSE implementation based on the CPU's capabilities.

 ```C++
 MaskedOcclusionCulling *moc = MaskedOcclusionCulling::Create();